-With the season of Advent in full swing, the question that keeps surfacing for me is this: What am I expecting?
+With the season of Advent just around the corner, the question that keeps popping up for me is this: What am I expecting?

-I’m afraid that many of us, if we’re honest, would answer that question like this:
+I’m afraid that many of us, if we’re honest, might answer that question like this:

 In other words, many of us aren’t expecting much from Christmas this year.
-It’s easy to fall into expectations built on Christmases past, and we’ve all experienced some whoppers, haven’t we?
-This season of comfort and joy is so often hijacked by stress and consumerism, to the detriment of those who really are seeking the Christ child – we just get distracted along the way.
-Caught up in these tangents, it’s easy to lower our expectations of Christmas to the standard being set by a commercially-driven world where the fondest memories we create are tied to how closely our shopping list matched the heart’s desire of our family and friends.
+It’s easy to fall into expectations built on Christmases pre-pandemic and past.
+Yet even in relatively ‘normal’ times this season of comfort and joy is so often hijacked by stress and consumerism, to the detriment of those who really are seeking the Christ child, that we just get distracted along the way.
+Caught up in these tangents, in today’s groundless world, it’s easy to lower our expectations of Christmas 2020.

 Psalm 31:24 might be just the cheer we need this season, in order to raise our expectations to the level of God’s great provision:

 “Be brave.
 Be strong.
 Don’t give up.
 Expect God to get here soon.”
 (The Message)

 Expect God to get here soon?
 Really?!
 Is that what we are supposed to expect the next month to deliver?
 Not presents?
 Not parties?
 Not a few days off from work?
 This isn’t at all what the world around us is expecting.

 What would we DO if God were actually to arrive – and soon?!